 Cedar Hills maintains five public parks for the recreation and enjoyment of its residents.
-The parks are supplied with water and electricity, including public restrooms, and each park has playground equipment and ample open space for many kinds of activities.
+The parks are supplied with water and electricity, including public restrooms.
+Each park has playground equipment and ample open space for activities.

-From April 15 to October 15, City park facilities may be reserved for family parties, etc. View current venue availability on the Park Reservation Calendar to check for open dates and times.
+From April 15 to October 15, city park facilities may be reserved for family parties, etc. View the Park Reservation Calendar to check for open dates and times.
 Reservation fees must be paid prior to any scheduling.
 City residents pay $8 per hour per venue, and non-residents pay $16 per hour per venue.
 Refunds are available up to seven (7) days before the scheduled reservation.
 A $15 service fee is retained from the refund.
-Park hours are dawn to dusk.

 4425 W. Cedar Hills Drive

-- Pavilion (six picnic tables, barbeque grills, electricity, playground)
+- Pavilion (six 8-foot picnic tables, barbeque grills, electricity, playground)

 9814 N. Dorchester Drive

 - Pavilion (four 8-ft. picnic tables, large barbeque grill)

 - Little League/Softball Field (playground, walking path, small picnic table, restrooms)

 - This five-acre park complex contains five picnic pavilions: one large, one medium, and three small.
 Reservations are taken for use of the large pavilion only (8 tables, large BBQ grill, lights, NO electrical outlets).

 - Two playgrounds, one for tots and one for teens